oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 chain or hierarchy of types.
 The security considerations described in (#circular-extends) apply in order to avoid problems with circular dependencies.

-The `schema` or `schema_uri` property of the extending type MUST be evaluated for validation purposes if it exists.
-Afterwards, or if there is no such property, the `schema` or `schema_uri` property of the extended type MUST evaluated.
-This means that all schemas in the chain of extended types MUST be evaluated for a particular Verifiable Credential.

 ## Schema Type Metadata {#schema-type-metadata}

+### Schema Definition {#schema-definition}

+Schemas for Verifiable Credentials are contained in the `schema` or retrieved via the `schema_uri` Type Metadata parameters (as defined in (#type-metadata-format)).
+A Schema MUST be represented by a JSON Schema document according to draft version 2020-12 [@JSON.SCHEMA.2020-12], or above.

+The Schema of a Verifiable Credential MUST include all properties that are required by this specification and MUST NOT change their cardinality.

+The following is a non-normative example of a JSON Schema document for the example in (#vc-sd-jwt-example):

+<{{examples/04-schema/schema.json}}

+### Schema Validation {#schema-validation}

-If a `schema` or `schema_uri` property is present, a Consumer that intends to validate the Verifiable Credential (in particular, Verifiers) MUST validate the Verifiable Credential against the provided JSON Schema document.
+If a `schema` or `schema_uri` property is present, a Consumer MUST validate the JSON document resulting from the SD-JWT verification algorithm

-TBD: provide details about the base JSON document the JSON Schema document MUST be validated against.

-TBD: Full JSON Schema example
+(as outlined in Section 8 of [@!I-D.ietf-oauth-selective-disclosure-jwt]) against the JSON Schema document provided by the `schema` or `schema_uri` property.

+If an `extends` property is present, the Schema Type Metadata of the extended type MUST also be validated in the same manner.
+This process includes validating all subsequent extended types recursively until a type is encountered that does not contain an `extends` property in its Type Metadata.
+Each Schema Type Metadata in this chain MUST be evaluated for a specific Verifiable Credential.

+If the Schema Type Metadata validation fails for any of the types in the chain, the Consumer MUST reject the Verifiable Credential.

+The following is a non-normative example of a result JSON document after executing the SD-JWT verification algorithm that is validated against the JSON Schema document in the example provided in (#schema-definition):

+<{{examples/04-schema/result.json}}

+Note, the example above does not contain any `_sd_alg`, `_sd`, or `...` claims.

 # Document Integrity {#document-integrity}

-Both the `vct` claim in the SD-JWT VC and various URIs in the Type Metadata MAY be accompanied by a respective claim suffixed with `#integrity`, in particular:
+Both the `vct` claim in the SD-JWT VC and the various URIs in the Type Metadata MAY be accompanied by a respective claim suffixed with `#integrity`, in particular:

  * `vct` as defined in (#claims),
  * `extends` as defined in (#extending-type-metadata)